-The Group does not expect that the adoption of the Standards listed above will have a material impact on the consolidated financial statements of the Group in future periods.
+The management do not expect that the adoption of the Standards listed above will have a material impact on the condensed consolidated financial information of the Group in future periods.

 3. BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING POLICIES

 Statement of compliance - These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").